Board of Directors

 Rafael is an investor and advisor in a variety of technology firms.
 He holds an MBA from Stanford and a BA in economics from the University of California, Santa Cruz.
 He is the co-author of In the Company of Giants (McGraw-Hill) and has served on the boards of Gateway School, the USA Cycling Foundation, and DeepDyve.

-Previously, Nichols played a role in founding the former National Off-road Bicycle Association (NORBA) and helped the series' eight events gain momentum.
-She also assisted in drafting the policies to start negotiating with the UCI to establish mountain biking as an Olympic sport.
+Pacheco played a role in founding the former National Off-Road Bicycle Association (NORBA) crafting the national series.
+She also worked with the UCI to establish mountain biking as an Olympic sport for the 1996 Games.

 Michael E. Patterson is the former vice chairman of JPMorgan, working with the financial giant from 1987-2009.
 Prior to his employment with JPMorgan, Michael practiced law in New York and Paris as a partner of Debevoise & Plimpton.
 He is a member of the boards of The Trust for Public Land, The Hastings Center, and the USA Cycling Development Foundation, and also serves as chairman of the board of The Child School.